dotnet/docs-maui/docs/tutorials/notes-app/includes/shell.md

 ms.topic: include
 ---

-When Visual Studio creates a .NET MAUI project, four important files are generated.
+When Visual Studio creates a .NET MAUI project, four important code files are generated.
 These can be seen in the **Solution Explorer** pane of Visual Studio:

 :::image type="content" source="../media/shell/vs-solution-explorer.png" alt-text="Solution Explorer showing the files for a .NET MAUI project in Visual Studio.":::